stevwyman/stevwyman.github.io/negotiations.md

 This is a method taught at Yale University by ...

+The pie is the difference between the benefit the negotiating parties could get if they work together and the sum of the benefits each party could get on its own.

 The idea is it to first understand the claims and then to understand what the pie is to share.
 So first: *What is the pie*: What the two parties can create together vs. on their own.

 ### The Talmud